simeonreusch/fpbot/README.md

 `./run.py supernovae.txt -plot --filecheck` Plots all lightcurves for ZTF transients found in supernovae.txt and additionally performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).

-`./run.py this_look_interesting -radec 143.3123 66.42342 -dl -fit -plot` Downloads all images containing the location given in ra and dec, does PSF-fits and plots the lightcurve.
+`./run.py this_looks_interesting -radec 143.3123 66.42342 -dl -fit -plot --daysago 10` Downloads all images of the last ten days of the location given in ra and dec, does PSF-fits and plots the lightcurve.

 ## Requirements

 - [ztfquery](https://github.com/mickaelrigault/ztfquery) is used to download the image files from IPAC.
 - [ztflc](https://github.com/mickaelrigault/ztflc) is used for PSF-fitting.
-- Either Marshal credentials or a connection to AMPEL are neccessary for determining object ra and dec.
+- Marshal credentials are neccessary for determining object ra and dec.

 ## Slackbot
 There is a bot for Slack included, based on the SlackRTM-API.
 To use it, create a legacy bot in slack (with the legacy privilege system, the new system depends on the EventApi, which itself needs a webserver).
 Change the bot-username in slackbot_realtime.py and it should basically work (first start requires you to enter the bot- and bot-user credentials).

+## Saltfit module
+Still experimental!
+Performs saltfits on the generated lightcurves.